rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

     `mup deploy --verbose`

  **WooHoo!!** CollBeet Admin is now up and running on GCP Cloud.
 You can use either choose to keep using External IP as your preffered choice or setup HTTPs using a custom domain for more security.

  If successfull proceed to [setup stage](https://github.com/kalol-institute-of-technology/CollBeet-Admin#setup).
+If you are facing some issues in deployment, do try going through some of the following resources.

  ---